Trying to sell your house is tough enough as it is, but trying to sell it fast can seem almost impossible.

 - After that, the auction will take place.

-So in total, with auctions it takes about 6-8 weeks to get a legally binding sale.
+So in total, with auctions it takes about 6-8 weeks to get a binding sale, and another 4-8 weeks to complete that sale.
 It's much faster than the estate agency option, but slower than the 2-3 weeks a house buying company can offer.

 Success rate when selling by auction